Q. I need a lock ring or retaining ring. How do I specify that?

 as lock rings and retaining rings.
 Zoom the display by scrolling or pinching.

-Lock rings and retaining rings are normally made at minimum length (by specifying a length of 0)
+Lock rings and retaining rings are usually made at minimum length (by specifying a length of 0)

 but can also be made a little thicker to improve grip, particularly on female threaded lock rings.

-Most, but not all, types of lock rings can be designed online.
+Most, but not all, types of lock rings or retaining rings can be designed online.

 Female threaded lock rings are generally knurled while male retaining rings have spanner slots or holes